 Cheapest electricity plans in Western Australia

 Compare electricity providers in Western Australia and see estimated annual bills based on average household usage.
-Finding a cheaper electricity plan can save hundreds of dollars per year.
-Average electricity rates in WA are currently around 28.9c/kWh with a typical annual bill of $1,490.
+Finding a cheaper electricity plan can make a meaningful difference to your household budget.
+Average electricity rates in WA are currently around 28.9c/kWh.

 Find your cheapest plan now